effekseer/EffekseerForWebGL/README.md

 {
   // Setup WebGLRenderer
   var canvas = document.getElementById("canvas");

-  var renderer = new THREE.WebGLRenderer({ canvas: canvas });
+  // There is a bug in the old three.js resetState.
+It is recommended to use a newer version. var renderer = new THREE.WebGLRenderer({ canvas: canvas });
   renderer.setSize(canvas.width, canvas.height);
   var clock = new THREE.Clock();